csweichel/rcswitch-NodeOnPi/README.md

 Node bindings for the [rcswitch RaspberryPi port](https://github.com/r10r/rcswitch-pi).

+It should be compatible with Node 0.8, 0.10 and 0.12 (tested only on 0.10 and 0.12).
 Successfully tested on Raspbian Wheezy up-to-date as of 2015-02-28.

 ## Requirements